dibyansu06/Image-Caption-Generation-using-Transformers/README.md

 - The [Keras Vision Image Captioning](https://keras.io/examples/vision/image_captioning/), which provided valuable insights into model implementation and training.
 - "Attention Is All You Need", the seminal paper introducing the transformer architecture, served as a foundational resource.

+**Important Note**: Due to a known issue, the model may become unusable after saving and loading it.
+This could be due to compatibility issues or limitations in the current implementation.
+I are actively working on resolving this issue, but in the meantime, please be cautious when saving and loading the model.
+I recommend retraining the model if you encounter any issues with its usability after loading.

 ---

 By combining the power of convolutional neural networks with transformer-based architectures, our image captioning model achieves impressive results in generating descriptive captions for diverse images.
 I hope this repository serves as a valuable resource for researchers and practitioners in the field of computer vision and natural language processing.